 2 Execution site(s)

-"The first Aktion took place in Vileyka on February 1942. (…) With other men of my unit, I received the order to take the Jews out from the ghetto.
-They were gathered on the open ground and killed with a gun into the nape of the neck. (…).
+"The first Aktion took place in Vileyka in February 1942. (…) With other men of my unit, I received the order to take the Jews out from the ghetto.
+They were gathered in the open ground and killed with a gun in the nape of the neck. (…).
 There were women, men and children (…).
 After the shooting, gasoline was poured on the corpses and they were burned.
-The Jews were dressed, no one among them was undressed.
-After this Aktion, few Jewish artisans remained in Vileyka.
-All Jewish valuables were taken from their homes and stocked at the attic”.
+The Jews were dressed, none of them were undressed.
+After this Aktion, a few Jewish artisans remained in Vileyka.
+All Jewish valuables were taken from their homes and stocked in the attic.”
 [Deposition of Georg H., taken on February 16, 1962 during the trial; B162-1294, B162-1295.]

 Vileyka is located 100 km northwest of Minsk on the right bank of the Viliya River.
-In 1897 there were 1,328 Jews lived in the town.
-The majority of Jews lived of small trade.
+In 1897, there were 1,328 Jews in the town.
+The majority of them lived of small trade.
 There was a Jewish elementary Tarbut school.
-After, all Jews went to the secondary school along with no-Jews.
-In the course of the history there were three synagogues, but they were destroyed in different periods of time.
-A couple of movements, for isntance Zionist movement, and organizations operated in Vileyka but they were forbidden under the Soviet rule.
-Due to the immigration the Jews population decreased and numbered about 1,000 Jews on the eve of the war.
+Later, all Jews went to the secondary school alongside local non-Jews.
+In the course of the history there were three synagogues, but they were destroyed at different moments.
+A couple of movements, including the Zionist movement, and other organizations operated in Vileyka but they were forbidden under the Soviet rule.
+Due to immigration the Jews population decreased and numbered about 1,000 Jews on the eve of the war.
 Vilyeka was occupied by German forces on June 26, 1941.
-About 10% of prewar Jewish population managed to escape by that time.
+About 10% of prewar Jewish population had managed to escape by that time.

-The execution started immediately after the German invasion.
-Thus, the first anti-Jewish Aktion was conducted on July 12, 1941.
-This day all men aged from 15 to 60 years old were confined into a synagogue building.
-They were ordered to bring all their valuables under the threat of being killed.
-Once they came back, the specialists were selected and sent home while others, 140 Jews and 10-13 Byelorussians, were marched 2km away from the town to the village of Stavki, where they were shot.
+The executions started immediately after the German invasion.
+The first anti-Jewish Aktion was conducted on July 12, 1941.
+That day, all men aged 15 to 60 years old were confined in a synagogue building.
+They were ordered to bring all their valuables under pain of death.
+Once they came back, skilled workers were selected and sent home while others, 140 Jews and 10-13 Belarusians, were marched 2 km away from the town to the village of Stavki, where they were shot.
 The Aktion was conducted by Sondercommando 7a helped by local police.
-According to different sources there were from 140 to 300 people.
+According to different sourcesn there were somewhere between 140 and 300 victims.

-On July 30, 1941, about 400 Jews were driven to the Porsa village and shot there by Sondercommando 9.
-Meanwhile all Jews were marked with Star of David and they were forbidden from walking on the sidewalks and visiting public places.
-By December 1941, three separate ghettos and labor camps were established in Vileyka and numbered not only local Jews but also those brought from the nearing villages, like Kurenets, Krivichi, Miadel.
-According to the historical sources and local residents, some of ghettos were fenced in.
+On July 30, 1941, about 400 Jews were driven to the village of Porsa and shot by Sondercommando 9.
+Meanwhile all Jews were marked with Star of David and forbidden from walking on the sidewalks and visiting public places.
+By December 1941, three separate ghettos and labor camps were established in Vileyka and housed not only local Jews but also those brought from the nearby villages, such as Kurenets, Krivichi, and Miadel.
+According to historical sources and local residents, some of ghettos were fenced in.
 Apparently, there was a children’s ghetto which was fenced in but not guarded created in the early 1942.
-All Jews fit to work were forced to perform hard physical work, like road construction, cleaning streets from the rubbles.
+All Jews fit to work were forced to perform hard physical work, like road construction and clearing rubble from streets.

 The next two executions where conducted in early February and March 1942.
 These executions were conducted by SD members.
-During the execution in March the Jews were shot and after their bodies were burned down to hide the traces of the crime.
+During the execution in March, the Jews were shot and their bodies were burned in order to hide the traces of the crime.

-In August 1942 the main ghetto was reorganized and another small ghetto for only craftsmen was created.
-In September 1942, hundreds of artisans were brought to this ghetto from the nearby villages, including Shchuchin village.
-Some of Jews from the main ghetto were killed during the summer near the Lysaya Gora.
+In August 1942, the main ghetto was reorganized and another small ghetto for craftsmen was created.
+In September 1942, hundreds of artisans were brought to this ghetto from nearby villages, including Shchuchin.
+Some of the Jews from the main ghetto were killed during the summer near Lysaya Gora.

-On November 7, 1942 the liquidation of the ghetto was conducted.
-All the Jews were taken to a manor of Lavrinovich and burned there alive.
-About 300 Jews were killed that day, but there were still Jews in Vileyka who worked for Germans.
-Many Jews managed to flee to the forest and joined partisans groups.
-The small executions continued until late June 1944, when the last workers and specialists were shot along with the non-Jewish detainees of the prison.
-Among them were the workers brought from Molodechno in mid-July 1943.
+On November 7, 1942, the liquidation of the ghetto was conducted.
+All the Jews were taken to a manor in Lavrinovich and burned alive.
+About 300 Jews were killed that day, but there were still Jews in Vileyka working for the Germans.
+Many Jews managed to flee to the forest and join partisans groups.
+Small executions continued until late June 1944, when the last laborers and skilled workers were shot along with the non-Jewish prisoners.
+Among them were the workers transferred from Molodechno in mid-July 1943.